 There are many systems how you can organise your pictures, there are different ways and different software.
 But there is nothing better than a simple tree of folders on your computer.

 And I put there not only the pictures I took, but all the pictures of our family which were take by my husband, my sons, relatives, friends etc. So I have absolutely all pictures organized within one system.
-And this is really great!
+And this is great!

-It does not matter how your photo chaos looks like right now, today you should create a folder on your computer and name it some thing like “our family photos”, within you make a folder “2017”, within you make a folder “2017-05” and within you make a folder “2017-05-19 and description (for example: kids at home)” and them you paste the pictures you took today to this folder.
-And this is the beginning of a new life!
+It does not matter how your photo chaos looks like right now, today you should create a folder on your computer and name it some thing like “our family photos”, within you make a folder “2020”, within you make a folder “2020-02” and within you make a folder “2020-02-28 and description (for example: "kids at home" or "Barcelona trip")” and then you paste the pictures you took today to this folder.

-This chronological organisation will help you to sort your pictures better and to create other systems of organization more easily.
+This chronological organisation will help you to sort your pictures better and to create other systems of the organization more easily.
 I will discuss this in a different post.